Applied Network Infrastructure and System Administration

 |INFO8690||Windows Server Planning and Implementation

 Description: Practically every IT administrator must be able to manage Windows Server in their organization.
-This is the first in a series of three courses that enable students to gain the skills and knowledge required to plan and implement Windows Server infrastructure.
+This is the first in a series of three courses that enables students to gain the skills and knowledge required to plan and implement Windows Server infrastructure.
 Core infrastructure services including DHCP, DNS and ADDS with be the focus of this course.
 Networking and storage, as well as file and print services will also be covered.
 Hands on skills and knowledge are emphasized for all course topics.

 |INFO8700||Virtualization Planning and Implementation with Hyper-V